fbjornstrup/Crashes-New-York/pages/machinelearning.md

 - `PRCP`: Precipitation
 - `AWND`: Average Wind Speed

-You can clearly see the weather has an impact on traffic collisions.
+It is clear to see that the weather has an impact on traffic collisions.
 Make sure that you check the weather forecast as this contributes to whether there will be a severe accident or not.
 Also the temperature is important, and let's just agree that there is no reason to take a bike around New York City.

 Overall the Machine Learning model agrees with our earlier analysis, so take this information with you when you go to New York.
 It may make a difference on how well your trip is going to be.